misiektoja/spotify_profile_monitor/README.md

 Edit the `spotify_profile_monitor.conf` file and change any desired configuration options (detailed comments are provided for each).

 <a id="spotify-access-token-source"></a>
-#### Spotify access token source
+### Spotify access token source

-The tool supports two methods for obtaining a Spotify access token.
+The tool supports four methods for obtaining a Spotify access token.

 It can be configured via the `TOKEN_SOURCE` configuration option or the `--token-source` flag.

+**Recommended: `cookie`**

-The **recommended method** is `cookie` which uses the sp_dc cookie to retrieve a token from the Spotify web endpoint.
-This method supports all features except fetching the list of liked tracks for the account that owns the access token (Spotify has recently restricted the token's scope).
+Uses the `sp_dc` cookie to retrieve a token from the Spotify web endpoint.
+This method is easy to set up and supports all features except fetching the list of liked tracks for the account that owns the access token (due to recent Spotify token's scope restrictions).

+**Alternative: `client`**

-The **alternative method** is `client` which uses captured credentials from the Spotify desktop client and a Protobuf-based login flow.
-This approach is intended for advanced users who want an indefinitely valid token with the widest scope.
+Uses captured credentials from the Spotify desktop client and a Protobuf-based login flow.
+It's more complex to set up, but supports all features.
+This method is intended for advanced users who want a long-lasting token with the broadest possible access.

+**Safe fallback: `oauth_app`**

+Relies on the official Spotify Web API (Client Credentials OAuth flow).
+This method is easy to set up and safe to use, but has several limitations.
+The following features are **not** supported:
+- viewing the list of followers/followings
+- accessing the followings count (only the followers count is tracked)
+- getting the list of recently played artists
+- showing other users' playlists added to user profile (unless the user is a collaborator on a playlist owned by other user)
+- fetching the list of liked tracks for the account that owns the access token
+- searching for Spotify users by name

+**Personal: `oauth_user`**

+Dedicated to tracking the authenticated user's own account via the official Spotify Web API (Authorization Code OAuth flow).
+I personally use this mode to monitor changes to my own account - such as new or lost followers/followings, likes on my playlists or when a collaborator adds a new song.
+You can also use this mode to track other users.

+This method is easy to set up and safe to use, but has several limitations.

+The following features are **not** supported when monitoring **your own account**:
+- viewing the list of followers
+- viewing the complete list of followings (only followed artists are available; followed users are not included)
+- searching for Spotify users by name

+**Note**: If you use `oauth_user` to monitor your own account, the tool will list all your playlists, including private ones.

+The following features are **not** supported when monitoring **another user** in this mode:
+- viewing the list of followers/followings
+- accessing the followings count (only the followers count is tracked)
+- getting the list of recently played artists
+- showing other users' playlists added to user profile (unless the user is a collaborator on a playlist owned by other user)
+- searching for Spotify users by name

 If no method is specified, the tool defaults to the `cookie` method.

+**Important**: It is strongly recommended to use a separate Spotify account with this tool if you obtain access tokens via the `cookie` or `client` methods.
+These methods interact with internal, undocumented endpoints for many features (like retrieving a list of followers/followings, followings count or recently played artists).
+If you prefer to use your regular Spotify account, consider the `oauth_app` or `oauth_user` methods - while they have some limitations, the tool remains fully functional with them.
+That said, while I've never encountered any issues on my own accounts, I can't guarantee that Spotify won't impose restrictions in the future - you've been warned.

 <a id="spotify-sp_dc-cookie"></a>
 #### Spotify sp_dc Cookie

-It is default method used to obtain a Spotify access token.
+This is the default method used to obtain a Spotify access token.

-Log in to [https://open.spotify.com/](https://open.spotify.com/) in your web browser.
+- Log in to [https://open.spotify.com/](https://open.spotify.com/) in your web browser.

-Locate and copy the value of the `sp_dc` cookie.
+- Locate and copy the value of the `sp_dc` cookie.

-Use your web browser's dev console or **Cookie-Editor** by cgagnier to extract it easily: [https://cookie-editor.com/](https://cookie-editor.com/)
+   - Use your web browser's dev console or **Cookie-Editor** by cgagnier to extract it easily: [https://cookie-editor.com/](https://cookie-editor.com/)

-Provide the `SP_DC_COOKIE` secret using one of the following methods:
+- Provide the `SP_DC_COOKIE` secret using one of the following methods:
    - Pass it at runtime with `-u` / `--spotify-dc-cookie`
    - Set it as an [environment variable](#storing-secrets) (e.g. `export SP_DC_COOKIE=...`)
    - Add it to [.env file](#storing-secrets) (`SP_DC_COOKIE=...`) for persistent use

-Fallback:
- - Hard-code it in the code or config file
+   - Fallback: hard-code it in the code or config file

-You will be informed by the tool once the `sp_dc` cookie expires (proper message on the console and in email).
+If your `sp_dc` cookie expires, the tool will notify you via the console and email.
+In that case, you'll need to grab the new `sp_dc` cookie value.

-If you store the `SP_DC_COOKIE` in a dotenv file you can update its value and send a `SIGHUP` signal to the process to reload the file with the new `sp_dc` cookie without restarting the tool.
+If you store the `SP_DC_COOKIE` in a dotenv file you can update its value and send a `SIGHUP` signal to reload the file with the new `sp_dc` cookie without restarting the tool.
 More info in [Storing Secrets](#storing-secrets) and [Signal Controls (macOS/Linux/Unix)](#signal-controls-macoslinuxunix).

-**Important**: It is strongly recommended to use a separate Spotify account with this tool.
-It does not rely on the official Spotify Web API for many features (e.g. retrieving a list of followers/followings, followings count or recently played artists), as these are not supported by the public API.

 <a id="spotify-desktop-client"></a>
 #### Spotify Desktop Client

-To use credentials captured from the Spotify desktop client to obtain an access token, set the `TOKEN_SOURCE` configuration option to `client` or use the `--token-source client` flag.
+This is the alternative method used to obtain a Spotify access token which simulates a login from the real Spotify desktop app using credentials intercepted from a real session.

-Run an intercepting proxy of your choice (like [Proxyman](https://proxyman.com)).
+- Run an intercepting proxy of your choice (like [Proxyman](https://proxyman.com)).

-Launch the Spotify desktop client and look for POST requests to `https://login{n}.spotify.com/v3/login`
+- Launch the Spotify desktop client and look for POST requests to `https://login{n}.spotify.com/v3/login`

-Note: The `login` part is suffixed with one or more digits (e.g. `login5`).
+   - Note: The `login` part is suffixed with one or more digits (e.g. `login5`).

-If you don't see this request, log out from the client and log back in.
+- If you don't see this request, log out from the Spotify desktop client and log back in.

-Export the login request body (a binary Protobuf payload) to a file.
+- Export the login request body (a binary Protobuf payload) to a file (e.g. ***login-request-body-file***)

-In Proxyman: ***right click the request → Export → Request Body → Save File***.
+   - In Proxyman: **right click the request → Export → Request Body → Save File**.

 <p align="center">
    <img src="https://raw.githubusercontent.com/misiektoja/spotify_profile_monitor/refs/heads/main/assets/proxyman_export_protobuf.png" alt="proxyman_export_protobuf" width="80%"/>
 </p>

-Then run the tool with `-w <path-to-login-request-body-file>`:
+- Run the tool with `--token-source client -w <path-to-login-request-body-file>`:

 ```sh
 spotify_profile_monitor --token-source client -w <path-to-login-request-body-file> <spotify_user_uri_id>